The homeless shelter where Samuel Little was arrested

 Image source: Google Maps

-This Google Street View image of the Wayside Christian Mission building on East Jefferson Street was captured in July of 2023.
+This Google Street View image of the Wayside Christian Mission building on East Jefferson Street was captured in July 2023.

 Little arrived at the shelter during the fall of 2012, which means that he wasn't living there for long before his arrest.